jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     or use scite internal command TOOLS: FET prog (CTRL+1).

-nota : programming the device use SBW2 interface, so UART0 is free for serial terminal use.
+nota : programming the device use SBW2 interface, so UARTn is free for serial terminal connexion.

 If you want to program your own MSP430FRxxxx board, wire its pins TST, RST, 3V3 and GND to same pins of the launchpad, on eZ-FET side of the programming connector.